 Grilled 1855 Ribeye

-If you’re a landlubber who prefers meat from things that moo, the Grilled 1855 Ribeye won’t disappoint.
+If you’re a landlubber who prefers meat from things that moo, the Grilled 1855 Ribeye at The Grand Marlin won’t disappoint.
 The cut is rich with texture and flavor and comes accompanied by fingerling potatoes and seasonal veggies that will have you reconsidering the standard sides.

-A martini that’s as dark as the water the striped marlin swim in, this martini is made from Grey Goose Vodka and Godiva Chocolate Liquor.
+A martini that’s as dark as the water the striped marlin swims in.
+This martini is made from Grey Goose Vodka and Godiva Chocolate Liquor.
 The recipe may be somewhat simple, but sometimes simple is hard to improve upon.

 Old Pulteney 21 Year

-Scotch is hardly the only other drink worth trying, but it’s not often you come across a scotch list like this one even at fine dining establishments.
+Scotch is hardly the only other drink worth trying at The Grand Marlin.
+However, it’s not often you come across a scotch list like this one even at fine dining establishments.
 If you’re into the hard stuff, splurge on an Old Pulteney 21 Year.
 A former Whiskey of the Year winner, this is an uncommon selection that stands up to the best.

 Make sure to request a window table when you meet the hostess.
 The views of the marina and ocean are absolutely gorgeous, and a window table will be worth even a slightly longer wait.